Tornado (ProSlide ride)

 The Tornado is a water slide manufactured by ProSlide Technology.
 It requires riders to sit in a 2-6 seater round tube.
-Riders drop from inside a tunnel out into the ride's main element shaped like a funnel on its side.
+Riders drop from inside a tunnel at a 45-degree angle out into the ride's main element shaped like a funnel on its side.
 Riders oscillate from one side to the other until they exit through the back of the funnel and into a splash pool.
 Many of the slides feature a conveyor belt to bring the rafts to the top.
 On April 13, 2012 it was announced the first six-person Tornado would be built using Hydromagnetic technology.

 Installations

 The first Tornado slides opened at Mountain Creek Waterpark, Six Flags Hurricane Harbor: New England and Splashin' Safari in 2003.
-To this date, ProSlide has installed 97 Tornados.
+Since then, ProSlide has installed 97 Tornados.